 Object-oriented programming (OOP) is a fundamental programming paradigm used by nearly every developer at some point in their career.
-OOP is the most popular programming paradigm and is taught as the standard way to code for most of a programmers educational career.
+OOP is the most popular programming paradigm used for software development and is taught as the standard way to code for most of a programmer’s educational career.
+Another popular programming paradigm is functional programming, but we won’t get into that right now.

-Today we will break down the basics of what makes a program object-oriented so that you can start to utilize this paradigm in your own projects and interviews.
+Today we will break down the basics of what makes a program object-oriented so that you can start to utilize this paradigm in your algorithms, projects, and interviews.

-Object Oriented programming (OOP) is a programming paradigm that relies on the concept of classes and objects.
+Object-Oriented Programming (OOP) is a programming paradigm in computer science that relies on the concept of classes and objects.
 It is used to structure a software program into simple, reusable pieces of code blueprints (usually called classes), which are used to create individual instances of objects.
-There are many object-oriented programming languages including JavaScript, C++, Java, and Python.
+There are many object-oriented programming languages, including JavaScript, C++, Java, and Python.

-A class is an abstract blueprint used to create more specific, concrete objects.
+A class is an abstract blueprint that creates more specific, concrete objects.
 Classes often represent broad categories, like Car

 or Dog